NaviServer Programmable Web Server

 The implementation performs strict validation of JSON syntax as defined by RFC 8259.
 Optional validation can be enabled to enforce additional constraints on numeric values when integrating with Tcl numeric semantics.
 The command does not perform application-level transformations or coercions beyond these well-defined checks.

-Features such as comments, JSON5 extensions, or schema validation are intentionally not supported.
+Features such as comments, JSON5 extensions, or schema validation are not supported.

 The following design goals guided the implementation: